-Frequency is the secret to getting the most therapeutic value from massage.
+Frequency is the to getting the most therapeutic value from massage.
 Once you have had three or four massages with the same therapist, the dynamics change from pure relaxation to therapeutic input.
 The more the client trusts and appreciates the therapist, and the therapist understands and feels committed to the client, the more benefit both parties derive from the massage experience.

 What information should you give your therapist?